tsevasa/infinite-chess-notation/Usage.md

 At the end of the program, you can find some example uses of these functions, which were used to generate the game in [README.md](README.md).

 ## DEPRECATED: Old legacy format for "moves" entry
 In the example above, `"moves"` gives the list of moves as a simple list of moves in short notation.
-However, `LongToShort_Format()` still supports the old legacy format below as an input:
+However, for backwards compatibility reasons, `LongToShort_Format()` also still supports the old legacy format below as an input:
 ```
 {"moves":[
     {"type":"pawnsW","startCoords":[4,2],"endCoords":[4,4]},